| OBJECTIVES

 of separating railway infrastructure management from transport

+service operation in Slovenia.
 This means that the old notions of how these services should

 be organised and the consequent (exclusive) competence of